otrv4/otrv4/otrv4.md

 (or received).
 This happens because we reset ratched-id to 0 after the DAKE is complete.

-Handling a new DAKE as a new D-H ratchet (and simply incrementing j) should fix this by applying the same approach as OTRv3: a new DAKE is considered simply as a new key exchange.
+Handling a new DAKE as a new DH ratchet (and simply incrementing j) should fix this by applying the same approach as OTRv3: a new DAKE is considered simply as a new key exchange.